Link: Apply now for the Hilton Honors American Express Business Card

 Earn Up To Two Free Night Rewards Annually

-With the Hilton Business Amex you can earn up to two free weekend night rewards annually:
+With the Hilton Business Amex you can earn up to two free night rewards annually:

-- Earn a free weekend night reward after spending $15,000 on eligible purchases in a calendar year
+- Earn a free night reward after spending $15,000 on eligible purchases in a calendar year

 This is an ongoing benefit, and could make it worthwhile to put spending on the card.
 For example, these certificates could be redeemed at properties costing up to 150,000 points per night.

-If you put $15,000 of spending on the card in non-bonused categories you’d earn 45,000 Honors points plus a free weekend night, which is an excellent deal if you redeem it for a top property.
+If you put $15,000 of spending on the card in non-bonused categories you’d earn 45,000 Honors points plus a free night award, which is an excellent deal if you redeem it for a top property.
+This is an especially good deal when you consider that you need to spend $10,000 to earn the free night award as part of the welcome bonus, so at that point you only need to spend an extra $5,000 to get a second free night award.

-Here are some things to be aware of with the weekend night rewards:
+Here are some things to be aware of with the free night rewards:

 - It’s issued within 8-12 weeks of when the spending requirement is met